thorlindberg/thesis/presentation/slides.md

                 Optional Type
             </div>
             <br><br>
             A typed data structure is verified based on its type conformance, as it is crucial to ensure that the data is correctly formatted and contains the necessary contents to be used in an application.
-However there can be data that is explicitly not necessary, or data that can have no value in a data structure.
+However there can be data that is explicitly not necessary, or data that can have no value.
             <br><br>
             These nullable types can be considered optional, as opposed to required types.
 The current implementation facilitates nullable types by providing default values, which is a typical practice in object-oriented programming.
 This is however not semantically ideal for an intermediary data structure, which would not know or necessitate defaults.
             <br><br>